Subscribe to stay in the loop with the latest OT cyber security best practices.

 Operators need to research patches to determine what, if any, security components are addressed.
 The sheer volume of these apps makes the task exponentially difficult.
 In fact, one of our clients in the power industry is currently monitoring just under 300 third-party apps that fall into this category at just one facility.

 Verve Engineering Services leverage the scale across clients to provide a much lower cost solution than any individual company can provide on their own.
-The client simply provides a list of third party app, which we monitor for appropriate vendor communications.
+The client simply provides a list of a third-party app, which we monitor for appropriate vendor communications.
 When a patch or update is published, we integrate that information into the Verve Security Center patch solution to close the loop and remediate the vulnerability.

 But patch availability is only half of the equation.
 Effective patch management requires robust vulnerability assessment capabilities.
 Traditional IT tools with scan-based approaches are not effective and/or safe for OT/ICS systems due to the sensitive nature of the devices and their firmware.